forbidenid/alx-system_engineering-devops/0x00-shell_basics/README.md

-This ia a bash script that prints out the current working directory
+This ia a bash script that displays the content list of your current directory